-When you are resident outside the EU in a country where there is no "adequacy decision" by the European Commission, and an alternative safeguard is not available, we may still transfer data to you which is necessary for performance of your contract with us (if you are a staff member or student).
+When you are resident outside the EU in a country where there is no "adequacy decision" by the European Commission, and an alternative safeguard is not available, we may still transfer data to you which is necessary for performance of your contract with us, or to take pre-contractual measures at your request.

-We will not transfer your data outside the European Union without first notifying you of our intentions and of the safeguards that apply to your data].
+Otherwise, we will not transfer your data outside the European Union without first notifying you of our intentions and of the safeguards that apply to your data].